cargo-prebuilt/cargo-prebuilt/README.md

 Download prebuilt binaries of some crate.io crates.

-See supported targets and a list prebuilt crates [here](https://github.com/crow-rest/cargo-prebuilt-index).
+See supported targets and a list of prebuilt crates [here](https://github.com/crow-rest/cargo-prebuilt-index).

 *(Some targets may not be prebuilt for some crates)*